frontendweekly/virga/11ty/posts/2020-05-30-making-of-six.md

 It's been there for about one week.
 I thought about using grid, but decided to go with [The Switcher](https://every-layout.dev/layouts/switcher/).

-Every contents are in it, but I think it's too vanilla.
+Every content are in it, but I think it's too vanilla.
 But It's too early to talk about personality of Six yet.

 Let's work on other kind of footer: meta.
-That's where I put something like author, publish date and etc.
+That's where I put something like author, publish date etc.
 It's kind of like footer.
 I often even use `<footer>` for it.

 Sixty Six has only one meta, yet again working from footer make sense for me.
 I've prepended a symbol `—` to bylines which carry the message about Sixty Six.

-I've gone back and forward if I should have other meta data other than authors.
+I've gone back and forward if I should have other metadata other than authors.

 ## The quote

 @ 21:18 June 15, 2020{:.explanation}

-Main contents for Sixty Six are quotes and I have been working on it since I've started to do redesign.
+Main contents for Sixty Six are quotes, and I have been working on it since I've started to do redesign.

 I tend to quote the whole paragraph if it's not too long; therefore, my contents tend to be short.
 It's quite safe to say they are not long-form at all.